Brad Schneider: LGBT issues

+Schneider supports same-sex marriage and criticized the Trump Administration's ban on transgender military service members.
+He supports the Equality Act and introduced the Fair and Equal Housing Act of 2025 with Rep. Fitzpatrick to expand the definition of housing discrimination to include “sexual orientation” and “gender identity.”

+In 2022, Schneider voted for the Respect for Marriage Act.

 Tax policy

-Schneider told the Chicago Tribune that he favors a 3:1 ratio of spending cuts to tax increases in order to reduce the debt.
+In 2012 Schneider told the Chicago Tribune that he favors a 3:1 ratio of spending cuts to tax increases in order to reduce the debt.
 He said he is open to cuts in discretionary, defense, and entitlement spending.
 Schneider supported the repeal of the Bush tax cuts and "long-term, comprehensive tax reform" that includes higher taxes on high incomes.

-Schneider cosponsored HR Bill 9495.
-This bill, if passed into law, gives the executive branch of the government sweeping powers to remove the non-profit status of non-profit organizations.
+In 2024 Schneider cosponsored HR Bill 9495 also known as the Stop Terror-Financing and Tax Penalties on American Hostages Act.
+This bill, if passed into law, would give the Treasury Secretary the power to designate any U.S. 501(c)(3) nonprofit entity as a “terrorist supporting organization” and immediately revoke that organization’s tax-exempt status.
+According to the Intercept, human rights groups broadly viewed the bill as a means to curb freedom of speech, specifically in relation to those advocating for the rights of Palestinians and against genocide.

 Privacy

-Schneider voted against the Amash–Conyers Amendment, a bill "that would have stopped the surveillance programs of the NSA".
+In 2013 Schneider voted against the Amash–Conyers Amendment, a bill "that would have stopped the surveillance programs of the NSA".

 Minimum wage

-Schneider co-sponsored a bill that would raise the minimum wage to $10.10 an hour.
+Schneider co-sponsored a 2013 bill that would have raised the minimum wage to $10.10 an hour.

 2024 presidential nominee

 On July 11, 2024, Schneider called for Joe Biden to withdraw from the 2024 United States presidential election.